 Take a Peek at Our School dispute resolution programs

 We offer a variety of School dispute resolution programs that target places where we can have the most impact.
 These programs have served as part of our greatest focus and growth for the last several years.
-Click the button below to download our School Conflict Resolution Programs brochure.
+Click here to download our School Conflict Resolution Programs brochure.

 The Wayne County Dispute Resolution Center, also known as the Wayne Mediation Center, has provided conflict resolution services to more than thirty five schools throughout Wayne County in the past few years.
 WCDRC’s school conflict resolution specialists generally have extensive experience with children and/or dispute resolution methods, and all have taken extensive advanced training in the specific conflict resolution program being delivered.
 Most also have taken the forty hour Michigan State Court Administrative Office approved mediation training and all have undergone state background checks.